kaan1999/github-search-users/README.md

 # Github Search Users

-Github Search Users, Github kullanıcılarını aramak için geliştirilmiş bir web projesidir.
+Github Search Users is a web project designed to search for Github users.
-HTML, CSS, Javascript ve Github API kullanılarak geliştirilmiştir.
+It was developed using HTML, CSS, Javascript and the Github API.
-Kullanım için bir API Access token oluşturmanız gerekmektedir.
+You will need to create an API access token to use it.

 ## Creating a fine-grained personal access token